planetmint/planetmint-driver-python/docs/handcraft.rst

 -------
 .. ipython::

-    In [0]: from cryptoconditions import Ed25519Sha256
+    In [0]: from planetmint_cryptoconditions import Ed25519Sha256

     In [0]: import base58